PFTL/website_articles/articles/_basler_cameras.md

 ```

 ## Getting Started
 When getting started, we must make sure that we can identify the camera we want to work with.
-This is not only useful for practical matters, but it is also useful to start understanding the patterns that the drivers require.
+This is not only useful for practical matters, but it is also the first step to start understanding the patterns that drivers impose.
 We can run the following code:

 ```python
 from pypylon import pylon